 Like Riesling, Gewurztraminer wines can vary in levels of sweetness, from dry to medium-sweet to late harvest.
 It’s best when drunk young.

 When you think of the Sauvignon Blanc grape, one thing should always come to mind: acidity.
-Most Sauvignon Blancs possess this quality, and many also have prominent crispness, and grassy and herbaceous flavors.
+Most Sauvignon Blancs possess this quality, and many also have a prominent crispness and grassy and herbaceous flavors.

 Sauvignon Blanc is another dominant grape in France.
 It is the most prominent white grape in France’s Bordeaux region.
 Often, the French mix it with the Semillon grape—a dry, white grape that is grown in the same region—and age it in oak barrels.
 Those are the characteristics of a Bordeaux style white wine.